 This organization offers a professional community for LCSWs, featuring networking opportunities and continuing education programs.

 Frequently Asked Questions

-Question: Can I begin practicing independently once I become registered as an Licensed Clinical Social Worker (LCSW)?
+Can I begin practicing independently once I become an LCSW?

-Answer: Yes, once you complete the process outlined above to become a Licensed Clinical Social Worker (LCSW) in New Jersey, you are eligible to practice without any supervision.
+Yes.
+Once you complete the process outlined above to become an LCSW in New Jersey, you are eligible to practice without supervision.